IDMNYU/synthaccess/brailleOverlays/README.md

 3. You can use a 3D scanning app (such as Polycam or 3D Scanner App) to make a scan of your synthesizer's front panel and import it into 3D modelling software (such as [Blender](https://www.blender.org/)) that knows how to export a 2D vector slice of a 3D model.
 2D vector software that knows how to create slices from 3D assets (Illustrator, Inkscape) can do this as well.
 4. If the synthesizer is reasonably small, you can place it face-down on a scanner (or a photocopier with a scanning function).
 You can then create a layer and draw cutouts for your overlay.

 With any of these methods, we recommend doing a test cut first on cardboard to make sure everything fits properly.
-Once you've got your overlay fitted, you can add your braille adhesive labels and they should still well.
+Once you've got your overlay fitted, you can add your braille adhesive labels and they should stick well.
 As an added bonus, you now have a protective cover for your synthesizer!

 ## Option #3: UV Print the braille directly onto an overlay

-If you're going to create an overlay for your synth, you can UV print the braille (and dividers, and any other tactile graphics) onto the acrylic directly, using a commercial UV flatbed printer.
+If you're going to create an overlay for your synth, you can UV print the braille (as well as dividers and any other tactile graphics) onto the acrylic directly by using a commercial UV flatbed printer.
 Commercial print shops will often have UV printing service; for example, in the USA, if a print shop advertises that they can do "ADA signage", then you're probably in the right place.
-There may be places in your community that are able to do a full-service project - they will source the acrylic, laser cut the overlay, and do the braille printing all in one go.
+There may be print services in your community that are able to do a full-service project - they will source the acrylic, laser cut the overlay, and do the braille printing all in one go.
 It's our experience that many UV printers will typeset braille within their own software or work with design software customized for sign printing that knows how to typeset braille, such as [Flexi Design](https://www.thinksai.com/products-flexi-design/).

 ## Examples